deferdam/deferdam/README.md

 # 💫 About Me:
 Cybersecurity student (Epitech), focusing on Blue Team operations and malware analysis.     <br> I’m building a personal Windows/Linux lab to analyze malware, create detection rules (YARA/Sigma), and reproduce real SOC scenarios.
-This GitHub centralizes my projects, reports, labs, and my learning progress on TryHackMe.<br>
+This GitHub centralizes my projects, reports, labs, and my learning progress on TryHackMe.
+Devs that use Ai will replace the ones that don't
+But Ai will never replace the ones who can think.<br>

 ## 🌐 Socials: